 Perfect love, given entirely for another’s happiness.

-The only love that will get us into heaven.
+We reflect God‘s glory to our neighbors by loving them with the same perfect love.
 “You shall love [agapeseis] your neighbor as yourself” Mt 22:39.
 Even to our enemies!
 “Love [agapate] your enemies” Mt 5:44; Lk 6:27.
 Rabbi Yeshua raised his command for us from “as yourself” to “Love [agapate] one another; even as I have loved [egapesa] you Jn 13:34.

 In the Dawn of Creation, God spoke his mighty name, EHYEH, “I AM” Ex 3:14.
 We say it, YHWH, “HE IS.”
 When Rabbi Yokhanan tells us that God is love, he is speaking directly of God‘s nature.
 “He who does not love does not know God; for God is love” 1 Jn 4:8.
 God is love, and he who abides in love abides in God, and God abides in him” 1 Jn 4:16.